Angelica Cheung, the founding editor-in-chief of Vogue China, is described by Forbes magazine as “the high priestess of China’s fashion scene”.

 Cheung is an eloquent, engaging and dynamic public speaker who has a unique perspective on the China luxury industry and the broader issues of establishing – and maintaining – a brand presence in the world’s fastest-growing economy.
 The editor, who had a distinguished career in newspapers, magazines and radio, before launching Vogue China, has been the subject of profile stories in The Times of London, the Guardian, Forbes and on CNN and BBC television and radio.

 Cheung, a graduate in Law and English Literature from the prestigious Peking (Beijing) University, and holder of an MBA from the University of South Australia, began her journalistic career in Hong Kong, where she became editor-in-chief of Marie Claire, later moving to Shanghai to take the helm of the Chinese edition of Elle.

-Married with an eleven-year-old daughter, she is also often requested to speak about the challenges involved in balancing a high-powered career with a harmonious family life.
+She is also often requested to speak about the challenges involved in balancing a high-powered career with a harmonious family life.

 At Kruger Cowne, we make it happen.Book Angelica Cheung